 Specifying ALL removes all data for all items, leaving the repository completely empty.
 Specifying STREAMING DATA, or just DATA, removes only streaming-related data (Activities, Events, Snapshots, Datasets, Relatives, Sources, Resources), leaving all other items in place.
 If neither is specified, then it defaults to STREAMING DATA.
+Specifying a date filter will restrict the purge to data in the specified date period.

-3.4.16 Compute
+3.4.14 Compute

 The Compute statement is used to run analytic functions.
 Some analytic functions are capable of determining the data that they should run on, so thus do not need an input result.
-One such example are the Machine Learning functions that require a model name, since these functions use the model definition to determine what data is needed.
+Examples are the Machine Learning functions that require a model name, since these functions use the model definition to determine what data is needed.